Security tips to protect your workspace

 Two-factor authentication (2FA) is an extra layer of sign-in security.
 With 2FA enabled, members enter a verification code from their mobile device in addition to their Slack password.
 Using 2FA ensures that even if a password is compromised, access to Slack won’t be granted unless the person signing in is verified from their device.

-Members can choose to enable 2FA if they'd like, but Workspace Owners can make 2FA mandatory for members.
+Members can choose to enable 2FA if they'd like, but Workspace Owners and Workspace Admins can make 2FA mandatory for members.
 If your company uses an identity provider, consider upgrading and configuring single sign-on for Slack.

 Manage apps with care